-I Pay A Penalty if I Want to Sell My Condo?
-What?!
+Do I Pay A Penalty if I Want to Sell My Condo?

 Talk to Your Mortgage Lender First, Before Anyone!

-Jessi Johnson of the Jessi Johnson Mortgage Team was kind enough to come meet with me to explain the two types of penalties when a mortgage is ended early.
-For a variable rate mortgage the penalty is generally 3 months interest, which in most cases is not that much because variable rate mortgage interest rates tend to be lower than fixed rate mortgages.
-It can get VERY EXPENSIVE when ending a fixed rate mortgage on your Vancouver condo, because they can be subject to an IRD or Interest Rate Differential.
+Jessi Johnson of the Jessi Johnson Mortgage Team was kind enough to come to meet with me to explain the two types of penalties when a mortgage is ended early.
+For a variable rate mortgage, the penalty is generally 3 months interest, which in most cases is not that much because variable rate mortgage interest rates tend to be lower than fixed-rate mortgages.
+It can get VERY EXPENSIVE when ending a fixed rate mortgage on your Vancouver condo because they can be subject to an IRD or Interest Rate Differential.

 Jessi Johnson defines the Interest Rate Differential or IRD as such on his site: